caseyshields/Orion/README.md

 - [ ] Do we automatically generated a bright, distributed subset from the visible hemisphere?
     - how do we control for time beside setting a rigid viewing schedule?
 - [ ] Are targets interactively selected from zones of the current night sky?
-    1. User types/clicks on hour 3 and 45 degrees
-    2. System finds current terrestrial time and locates the topocentric zenith.
+    1. User (types in/clicks on) a patch of the current night sky
-    3. System finds a patch of sky 3 to 4 hours by 45 to 60 degrees
+    2. System finds catalog stars in corresponding patch of sky
-    4. Ranks stars by brightness and or astrometric quality
+    3. Ranks stars by brightness and or astrometric quality
-    5. Returns table of best candidates
+    4. Returns table of best candidates
-    6. User clicks/types selection
+    5. User clicks/types selection
-    7. Tracker is told to start controlling for that star
+    6. Tracker is told to start controlling for that star

-#### What platform should it be on?
+#### What UI should it have?

-- [ ] CLI Application
+- [ ] Command Line Application
-    - simple to develop but harder to visually check
+    - simpler to develop but harder to visually check
 - [ ] Web Application (Spark or Node)
     - requires recent browser and JVM or Node
     - Front-end visualization